 At the start of the 2019-2020 legislative session, the California Legislative Women’s Caucus had increased its membership to 36 members.
 By the end of 2019, the Caucus had reached a historic high of 38 women.
 It is one of the largest women's caucuses in the nation.
-Of the 36 members, there are 13 women in the Senate and 23 women in the Assembly.
-Of those 36 women, 31 are Democrats and 5 are Republicans.
+Of the 38 members, there are 15 women in the Senate and 23 women in the Assembly.
+Within the membership, 32 are Democrats and 6 are Republicans.

-In sharp contrast to the first women’s caucus in 1985, many of today’s elected women serve as Chairs and Vice-Chairs of the Senate and Assembly policy committees, as well as, three of the four top leadership positions in both parties.
-In a historic move, the Senate has elected its first woman President pro Tempore, Senator Toni G. Atkins.
-She works alongside Minority Leader, Senator Shannon Grove.
-It is the first time that two women lead the Senate.
+In sharp contrast to the first women’s caucus in 1985, many of today’s elected women serve as Chairs and Vice-Chairs of Senate and Assembly policy committees, as well as, three of the four top leadership positions in both houses.
+In a historic move, the Senate elected its first woman President pro Tempore: Senator Toni G. Atkins in 2017.
+She works alongside Senate Minority Leader Senator Shannon Grove and Assembly Minority Leader Assemblywoman Marie Waldron.

 Women continue to break barriers in the Legislature through their own personal stories of triumph in elective office.

 The First Legislative Women's Caucus:

 The California Legislative Women's Caucus was formed in 1985 by nine Democrats and six Republicans.
 These groundbreaking women included included Assemblymembers Teresa Hughes (D), the caucus's first chair; Maxine Waters (D); Sally Tanner (D); Gwen Moore (D); Marian L. Follette (R); Cathie Wright (R); Doris Allen (R); Lucy Killea (D); Sunny Mojonnier (R); Gloria Molina (D);and Bev Hansen (R); and Senators Diane Watson (D); Rose Ann Vuich (D); Marian Beregeson (R); and Rebecca Morgan (R).

 The purpose of the Women's Caucus, according to bylaws, is to "encourage collegiality, participation in and cooperation among elected women in California government and to promote the interests of women, children and families through legislation."
 The bylaws also state that the California Legislative Women's Caucus is open to all women members of the California Legislature.
 The chair of the Caucus is alternates yearly between a member of the Assembly and member of the Senate, and the vice chair is elected from the opposite house of the chair.